FujiNetWIFI/fujinet-apps/apod/README.md

 - `[G]` - Low resolution greyscale (80x192 sixteen shades of grey, aka "GRAPHICS 9")
 - `[F]` - Low resolution 4,096 color (via flickering; "ColorView" mode)
 - `[A]` - Low resolution 256 color (via flickering; "Any Point, Any Color (APAC)" mode)

+Along with the image, the title of the picture will appear at the bottom of the screen.

 Once the image appears, press `[Esc]` to return to the menu.